meenwolf/CAOAssginments/README.md

 - in the terminal field, click on the arrow downwards next to the + sign, click select default profile and choose a linux based one.

 Then you close VSCode, and open it again via a linux terminal.
-In the terminal field(if no shows run the c program) and configure git username and email.
+In the terminal field(if no shows run the c program) and configure git username and email. configure as follows:
+- git config user.name "Marleen Siebons"
+- git config user.email "m.s.j.siebons@student.utwente.nl"
+- check for no mistakes with cat .git/config

+And you can pull, commit and push :)